t-fitz/GraphQL-Node-Example/README.md

     As this project is based on node we'll definietly need to have this installed.

-    Just head to [https://nodejs.org/](https://nodejs.org/) and download the latest version for your computer.
+    Head to [https://nodejs.org/](https://nodejs.org/) and download the latest version for your computer.

 2. **Get the code for this project**